Table of Contents

 It’s also important for individuals to remember they’re not being judged for anything they’ve done, nor do they have to apologize during a substance abuse evaluation.

 Addiction treatment centers often require an evaluation to determine the extent of an addiction and the best way to treat it.
-Sometimes these evaluations are ordered by courts.
-This could happen in the case of out of control substance abuse that endangers oneself or others.
+Some drug and alcohol users may be required to have a court ordered substance abuse evaluation.
+This could happen in the case of out-of-control substance abuse that endangers oneself or others.
 When someone reaches that point, a mandated assessment must take place.